Kimberley Strassel

-Kimberley Ann Strassel (born July 24, 1972) is an American conservative columnist and author who is a member of the Wall Street Journal editorial board.
+Kimberley Ann Strassel (born July 24, 1972) is an American columnist and author who is a member of the Wall Street Journal editorial board.
 She writes a weekly column, "Potomac Watch", which appears on Fridays.

 Early life and education

-Strassel grew up in Buxton, Oregon, and she graduated in 1990 from Banks High School in nearby Banks.
-She graduated with a B.A. from the Princeton School of Public and International Affairs in 1994 after completing a senior thesis, titled "The Democratization of the Russian Secret Security and Intelligence Apparatus", under the supervision of Aaron Friedberg.
+Strassel grew up in Buxton, Oregon, the oldest of four girls.
+She graduated in 1990 from Banks High School in nearby Banks.
+She graduated with a B.A. from the Princeton School of Public and International Affairs in 1994, after completing a senior thesis titled "The Democratization of the Russian Secret Security and Intelligence Apparatus", under the supervision of Aaron Friedberg.
 Strassel immediately took a position at The Wall Street Journal upon graduation.

 Career

 The Wall Street Journal

 Strassel was a news assistant for the European edition of The Wall Street Journal in Brussels (1994–1996) and a staff writer covering technology for The Wall Street Journal Europe in London (1996–1999).
 She moved to New York in 1999 to cover real estate before joining the editorial page as an assistant features editor.

 She became a senior editorial writer and member of the editorial board of The Wall Street Journal in 2005.
 In 2007, she began writing the long-running "Potomac Watch" column for The Wall Street Journal.

-In an October 2017 editorial, Strassel criticized Fusion GPS, "the intelligence outfit that commissioned former British intelligence officer Christopher Steele to compile the now infamous Trump–Russia dossier."
+In an October 2017 editorial, Strassel criticized Fusion GPS, "the intelligence outfit that commissioned former British intelligence officer Christopher Steele to compile the now infamous, and erroneous Trump–Russia dossier."

 In the wake of the Marjory Stoneman Douglas High School shooting, Strassel suggested teachers could be equipped with stun grenades to protect their students.

 By October 2019, President Donald Trump had tweeted about Strassel or retweeted her commentary more than 20 times, including calling for a Pulitzer Prize for her.

 Shortly before the November 2020 election, Strassel promoted claims about Joe Biden and his son Hunter Biden in an opinion column in The Wall Street Journal.
-Strassel's claims were contradicted by the newspaper's own reporting arm hours later.
+Strassel's claims were contradicted by the newspaper's own news division hours later.

 After Joe Biden defeated Donald Trump in the 2020 presidential election, Strassel claimed that the election contained voting irregularities.
-In November 2020, Strassel made false claims about the election, incorrectly claiming that Wisconsin's turnout numbers for the election was "not feasible".
+In November 2020, Strassel made claims about the election, claiming that Wisconsin's turnout percent for the election was "not feasible".